Veteran Support Officers

 They can also help you to submit a claim while you are still enlisted.
 This will make it easier for you to access services and support and when you have left the ADF.

-You should reach out to an officer if you have:
+You should reach out to a VSO if you:

-- come home from an exercise or deployment early due to injury or illness
+- have come home from an exercise or deployment early due to injury or illness

-- any questions about the services and support we offer to serving members and their families
+- have any questions about the services and support we offer to serving members and their families

 Veteran Support Officers are on more than 56 bases around Australia.